-A fire safety survey is a detailed and methodical examination of a company's premises, and the activities it carries out there, to determine ways in which the threat from fire can be minimized.
+A fire safety survey is a detailed and methodical examination of a company's premises, and the activities it carries out there, to determine ways in which the threat from the fire can be minimised.
 Until recently they would be performed by the Fire Brigade, who then issued fire safety certificates to show one had been conducted.
-However, this arrangement has since been changed, and it is now the responsibility of all businesses to show that the risks of fire have been minimized, and that appropriate escape plans are in place, for people on their premises.
+However, this arrangement has since been changed, and it is now the responsibility of all businesses to show that the risks of fire have been minimised, and that appropriate escape plans are in place, for people on their premises.

 Conducting a Fire Safety Survey